West Fork man sentenced to 100 years in prison for sexual assault

 Benton County Circuit Judge Robin Green sentenced Tunnell to 20 years in prison on each count of sexual assault.
 The sentences must be served consecutively, meaning the total sentence is 100 years.
 He must serve 16 years and six months before he is eligible for parole.

-Tunnell was ordered not to have any contact with the victims and not to have unsupervised contact with any minors.
+Tunnell was ordered not to have any contact with the girls and not to have unsupervised contact with any minors.